Skip to main content

 info

-1. Place the vial holder on top of the faceplate piece.
-The flat cable should follow the arrow on the faceplate.
+1. Place the vial holder on top of the four ends of the 30mm screws.
+The screw ends should fit into four holes on the bottom of the vial holder.
+The flat flex cable should follow the arrow on the faceplate.

 2. Holding it together, finish screwing the bottom of the faceplate.
 The screws will enter square nuts in the vial holder.
 Do not overtighten.